iamdhruvtripathi/Active-Directory-Homelab/README.md

 This project was developed to provide a hands-on Active Directory lab environment using Proxmox Virtual Environment (VE).
 By leveraging Microsoft's free evaluation operating systems and Proxmox virtualization, anyone can build a realistic Windows domain in a safe, isolated homelab environment without requiring expensive hardware or software licenses

 The lab provides hands-on experience with enterprise Active Directory operations, including identity management, authentication, authorization, DNS, DHCP, Group Policy, certificate services, and security configuration.
-Beyond administration, the environment is designed for adversary simulation and detection engineering, allowing offensive techniques to be performed safely while analyzing security events through Sysmon and Splunk
+Beyond administration, the environment is designed for adversary simulation and log analysis, allowing offensive techniques to be performed safely while analyzing security events through Sysmon and Splunk

 ## Network Architecture
 - TBD